How to block specific resources in Playwright

 Let’s run the scraper.

-You can see that, after intercepting unwanted requests, the bandwidth transferred has been reduced to 8.7kb and the time taken to load the web page is decreased to 2.05 seconds.
-When it comes to large-scale web scraping, request interception can create a significant difference in time and resource costs.
+You can see that, after intercepting unwanted requests, the bandwidth transferred has been reduced to 8.7kb and the time taken to load the web page has decreased to 2.05 seconds.
+When it comes to large-scale web scraping, Request Interception can make a significant difference in time and resource costs.
 You can see the difference below:

 Without request interception: